Mru people: Demographics

 As of 1931, the Saingdin area consists of 90 hamlets and each hamlet contains between two and twenty bamboo houses.
 The population, according to the 1931 Census is 3,390, of which 1,779 are males.
 Currently, about 70,000 Mru live on the border of Myanmar with India and Bangladesh.
 The majority of Mru people, approximately 12,000, live in Myanmar within the Yoma District and the Arakan Mountains in western Myanmar.
 These figures are, however, just rough estimates as the last census was conducted in 1931 when the country was under the colonial rule.
 At that time, the total number of Mru people was estimated around 13,766.
-Around 200 more villages making up of between 20,000 and 25,000 people are located in the Chittaung Hills of southern Bangladesh.
+Around 200 more villages making up of between 20,000 and 25,000 people are located in the Chittagong Hills of southern Bangladesh.
 Another 2,000 Mrus inhabit the districts of West Bengal, India.
 It is estimated that the population will grow to 85,700 by 2020.